Last updated on July 23rd, 2023

 Who should use Apple TV+?

-Apple TV+ is best for the following users:
+To summarize my Apple TV+ review, the streaming service is best for the following users:

 - Those that get Apple TV+ for free (such as a trial).